zachmay/inventorium/report.md

 ## Description and Motivation

-During the Spring 2015 semester, Dr. Hayes introduced our software engineering class to XXXX and XXXX, who are involved with managing technology for Powell County Schools.
+During the Spring 2015 semester, Dr. Hayes introduced our software engineering class to two instructional technology managers from the  Powell County school system.
-In an experiment in software team management, the class organized into subgroups to design and implement a single software package for tracking the significant inventory of desktop computers, laptops, tablets, and other pieces of technology that XXXX and XXXX were tasked with managing.
+In an experiment in software team management, the class organized into subgroups to design and implement a single software package for tracking the significant inventory of desktop computers, laptops, tablets, and other pieces of technology that these users were tasked with managing.

 For various reasons, the project was unsuccessful.
 However, being from Eastern Kentucky myself,